The Authentic Cruise Company

 Royal Suite

 With just two Royal Suites on board, this stateroom is in a class all of its own!
-Spacious and dignified, commanding and majestic, there’s no secret to why we named this suite Royal.
-Ample indoor space with a living room (including state of the art entertainment systems), twin beds that can be joined upon demand and even an adjoining bedroom if required, the Royal Suite is the answer when travelling with the family!
-Not to mention unlimited Wi-Fi, a sumptuous marble bathroom and spacious teak veranda, the Royal Suite is fit for a king!
+Spacious and dignified, commanding and majestic, there’s no secret to why we named this the Royal Suite.
+Ample indoor space with a living room (including state-of-the-art entertainment systems), twin beds that can be joined upon demand, and even an adjoining bedroom if required—the Royal Suite is the answer when traveling with the family!
+Not to mention unlimited Wi-Fi, a sumptuous marble bathroom, and spacious teak veranda—the Royal Suite is fit for a king!

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.